Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Introduction

-Typically considered are modifications to the nonperturbative elements of factorized cross sections, for which there are two complementary theoretical frameworks.
-The first has explicit dependence on the transverse momentum $k_{T}$ of partons within hadrons in addition to the longitudinal momentum fraction $x$.
-In this apporoach, standard collinear parton distribution functions (PDFs) and fragmentation functions (FFs) are replaced with transverse-momentum-dependent (TMD) functions.
-The second approach considers higher-twist effects, or power-suppressed terms with respect to the hard-scattering energy scale $Q$ in the collinear factorization expansion.
-Constraining TMD functions experimentally requires access to both a hard-scattering energy scale $Q$ and soft scale $k_T$ sensitive to partonic transverse momentum in the proton or the process of hadronization, with $Q \gg k_T$.
-Alternatively, the higher-twist formalism only requires access to a hard scale that is represented by the measured particle transverse momentum $p_{T}$.
-At twist-3, quantum interference between standard $2 \rightarrow 2$ QCD processes and those involving an extra gluon must be considered, which introduces additional terms to cross-section calculations depending on the number of colliding or produced hadrons.
+Two complementary theoretical frameworks exist for describing large TSSAs in which contributions arise from \emph{nonperturbative} elements of the factorized cross section --- transverse-momentum-dependent (TMD) factorization~\cite{SiversTMD,BoerMuldersTMD, CollinsTMDFF}, and twist-3 factorization~\cite{Efremov:1984ip, SSA_twist3} (see Ref.~\cite{TSSA_review} for a recent review).
+The two frameworks are related, and phenomenological arguments indicate TSSAs in various reactions share a common origin in multiparton correlations~\cite{SSAorigin}.
+The TMD framework has explicit dependence on transverse momentum $k_{T}$ of partons within hadrons in addition to the longitudinal momentum fraction $x$.
+In this approach, standard collinear parton distribution functions (PDFs) and fragmentation functions (FFs) are replaced with TMD functions.
+The twist-3 approach considers power-suppressed terms with respect to the hard-scattering energy scale $Q$ in the factorization expansion.
+Constraining TMD functions experimentally requires access to both a hard scale $Q$ and soft scale $k_T$ sensitive to partonic transverse momentum in the proton or the process of hadronization, with $Q \gg k_T$, while the higher-twist formalism only requires access to a hard scale that is represented by the transverse momentum of the produced particle ($p_{T}$).
+Twist-3 correlation functions can be written in terms of $k_{T}$ moments of corresponding TMDs~\cite{Ji:2006ub}.
+Both frameworks have demonstrated success in modeling TSSAs in complementary regions of $p_{T}$~\cite{Ji:2006ub,TMD_twist3_compare, Collins_twist3_compare}, and are relevant for constraining orbital angular momentum of quarks and gluons in protons~\cite{orbital1, orbital2, orbital3}.
+At twist-3, quantum interference between standard $2 \rightarrow 2$ QCD processes and some processes involving an extra gluon must be considered, introducing additional terms to cross-section calculations depending on the number of colliding or produced hadrons.
 These terms encode quantum interference in twist-3 correlation functions convoluted with standard collinear PDFs and FFs.
-TSSAs are defined in Eq.~(\ref{eqn:AN_phi}), leading to the following proportionality at twist-3~\cite{forwardjpsi}:
+TSSAs are defined in Eq.~(\ref{eqn:AN_phi}), leading to the following proportionality at twist-3~\cite{TSSA_twist3_eqn_intro, TSSA_eqn}: